 We have a car park on site and you can park in nearby roads in the evenings and at weekends.

 Nottingham Transport buses 45, 46 and 47 stop very close to the church.

 We have two services every Sunday – you are very welcome to join us at either of them – and regular prayer meetings.

 - A traditional service with hymns accompanied by the organ at 9:15am.
 There is Holy Communion each week except for the third Sunday, when there’s Morning Prayer (Common Worship).
 Services using the 1662 Book of Common Prayer are held twice monthly.
 Tea & coffee are served after the service in the hall.

 - A modern service is for all ages at 11:00am, where the worship group leads a mixture of old and new songs.
 On the first Sunday of every month, we meet together in the Hall for an All Together Service.
-On the other Sundays the children and young people start in the halls and join us in church for the last 10 minutes of the service.
+On the other Sundays the children and young people leave for their groups part way through the service.
 Holy Communion is celebrated on the third Sunday of the month.
-There are opportunities to chat with others over tea & coffee after the service and occasional Sunday lunches.
+There are opportunities to chat with others over tea and coffee after the service, and occasional Sunday lunches.

 On special occasions – Christmas, Easter, Remembrance Day and so on – we have a slightly different pattern of services – check the notice board for details!

 - 9:15am Traditional Service

 - 11:00am Morning Worship (with groups for ages 2-16)

 Regular groups for children during the 11:00am service are: